 3.3 Monitoring Soil pH

 Red clay soils in Birmingham can sometimes be acidic.
 Performing a soil test through a local extension office is a critical first step in determining if you need to apply lime or other amendments to balance the pH, ensuring nutrients remain accessible to plants.
+For timing on when to apply lime, fertilizer, and pre-emergent across the year, see our Birmingham lawn care schedule and guide to pre-emergent timing in Alabama.

 3.4 Avoid Overwatering